-Allerton Grange School uniform

-No jewellery other than plain, single, discreet studs, one bangle/band per hand and one plain ring per hand.
+Allerton Grange School uniform No jewellery other than plain, single, discreet studs, one bangle/band per hand and one plain ring per hand.
 One clear nose stud permitted.

-Extreme hairstyles (as decided by the school) are not acceptable eg. hair colouring (natural hair tones only), tram lines, hair shaving - not below a grade 3.
-Navy blue, plain hair accessories are preferred style
+Extreme hairstyles (as decided by the school) are not acceptable. e.g. hair colouring (natural hair tones only), tram lines, hair shaving (not below grade 3).
+Navy blue, plain hair accessories are the preferred style.

-Minimal make-up permitted in years 7 - 11 (as decided by the school)
+hair accessories are the prevene a syste.
+Minimal make-up permitted in years 7-11 (as decided by the school).
 In the second half of the summer term, blazers and jumpers are optional.
-Long or short sleeved shirts must be tucked in and always worn with a tie.
+Long or short sleeved shirts must be tucked and always worn with a tie or students are permitted to wec their AGS branded PE kit to school on a daily basis.